Ukraine travel blog | About Ukraine in English

 Climbing Hoverla - the highest mountain in Ukraine, photo 4

-Most of the ascents to the top of Hoverla begin from the Zaroslyak base, which is located at an altitude of 1,100 m.
-You can get to the base on foot, by car or bicycle, and the easiest way to do this is from Vorokhta or Verkhovyna.
+Most ascents to the summit of Hoverla begin from the Zaroslyak base camp, located at an altitude of 1,100 meters.
+The base can be reached on foot, by car, or by bicycle, with the easiest way being from Vorokhta or Verkhovyna.

 Climbing Hoverla - the highest mountain in Ukraine, photo 5